PREPRINT

 Software can be a bit similar to atomic radiation; it cannot be heard, touched or tasted.
 Thus, software is given little thought by non-technical staff.
 Make sure they know you're there for a reason.

-A good communication skill to learn is to first listen, then talk.
+A good communication skill to learn is the following: First listen, then talk.
 Listen to your Co-Engineers, higher ups and other staff.
 Software (and OPs) should make the lives of other employees easier, not overcomplicate them.
 Do not dismiss input from non-technical staff.
 They are the ones using your software every day.
 They are the first to encounter bugs or usability problems.

 Lean Tech Stack

 One of the main goals to strive for is simplicity.
-Yes, I know writing complex code with the latest templating magic, macros, inline loop and of course a turing machine in Regex seems to be alluring, but keep in mind: Complexity kills maintainability.
+Yes, I know writing complex code with the latest templating magic, macros, tons of inline loops and of course a turing machine in Regex might seem alluring, but keep in mind: Complexity kills maintainability.
 If code is simple, it requires less cognitive resources by the developer that tries to work on it.
 Less complex code also has the advantage of being less prone to bugs.

 As presented by Rob Pike in 2015 at dotGo:

 That said, leveraging tools from big players is a must for small teams.
-Firebase Authentication / Google Identity, GitLab CI/CD & Registries, et cetera, are all products that immensely help projects, without much associated cost.
-Keep in mind to not lock yourself in.
+Firebase Authentication / Google Identity, GitLab CI/CD & Registries, et cetera, are all products that can immensely help projects, without much associated cost.
+When using third party tools, keep in mind to not lock yourself in.
 Vendor lock-in Vendor lock-in Describes a situation where the customer is dependent on a vendor for products and unable to use another vendor without substantial switching costs. can pose a very real problem once your application starts to scale.
 Completely relying on serverless cloud computing code, that cannot be locally debugged, might not be the best idea for your bank transaction application with 10.000 requests a minute.

 Let's get down to some actual technical recommendations.
 It is extremely important to start working towards the goal your application should achieve and not spend most of your time fighting the tooling.
 For small to medium scale projects (100–500.000 requests per hour) I prefer the following tech stack: